Get a Quote

 Renting in Kensington is just as expensive, with a rent range between £1000 pcm for a small studio to £26,000 per month for a luxury penthouse suite.
 All areas of Kensington are considered prime location due to the prestigious schools, beautiful architecture and central location.

 Moving to Kensington couldn’t be easier.
 The Britannia Ryans office is located in London just 40 minutes away from Kensington.
-The team at Britannia Ryans are not only able to provide you with a seamless moving service, but can also provide bespoke storage solutions.
+The team at Britannia Ryans are not only able to provide you with a seamless home removal service, but can also provide bespoke storage solutions.

 Schools in Kensington